tanteckfang/tp/docs/UserGuide.md

 > "Ignorance has always been the weapon of tyrants; enlightenment the salvation of the free."
 > — Bill Richardson

 Still feeling a little lost?
 Just type "help" to access our User Guide and find the issue you are facing.
-Alternatively, you can simply click on the help button located on the Menu bar.
+Alternatively, you can simply click on the help button located in the Menu bar.
 It is as simple as that.

 Once you use the help command, you'll receive a message containing a hyperlink to our comprehensive User Guide.